This article contains affiliate links that will allow us to earn commissions without any extra cost to you. Read our full disclosure here.

 - Ensuring inventory is buyable by fixing listings that are stranded

-Rumors have it that the last two bullet points are the least important factors and in my experience I can confirm this as well.
-In other words, the key factors in improving your IPI is to avoid having over-stockages at Amazon and improving your sell through rate.
-To the last point, Amazon calculates your sell through rate as follows:
+Stranded inventory will affect your IPI score but it's an easy fix.
+So, in other words, the key factors in improving your IPI is to avoid having over-stockages at Amazon and improving your sell-through rate.
+To the last point, Amazon calculates your sell-through rate as follows:

 What are the punishments for a bad IPI Score?

-Amazon calculates your IPI each quarter (March 31, June 30, September 30, and December 31) and also 6 weeks prior to the quarter’s end.
-If it’s below 350 either at the quarter’s end AND 6 weeks prior then you get penalized.
-So, for example, if on May 19 (6 weeks prior to June 30) you have a score of 351 but on June 30 you have a score of 0, you will not be penalized.
-Likewise, if you on May 19 you have a score of 0 but on June 30 you have a score of 351, you will not be penalized.
+Amazon calculates your IPI each quarter (March 31, June 30, September 30, and December 31) and also 6 weeks prior to the quarter's end.
+If it's below 400 either at the quarter's end AND 6 weeks prior then you get penalized.
+So, for example, if on May 19 (6 weeks prior to June 30) you have a score of 401 but on June 30 you have a score of 0, you will not be penalized.
+Likewise, if on May 19 you have a score of 0 but on June 30 you have a score of 401, you will not be penalized.
 You basically get one free ride.
-It’s a bit confusing but hopefully that makes sense.
+It's a bit confusing but hopefully, that makes sense.

 IPI Only Applies to Amazon.com (for the Time Being)